spijet/kofta/README.md

 replace Collectd and to feed InfluxDB with data, with style.

 ## State
-As of 2016-May-09, the app is somewhat (dys)functional.
-InfluxDB connection and data sending is not implemented yet, as well as index Web UI (only Devices and Datatypes views are mostly done).
+As of 2016-May-11, the app is somewhat functional.
+InfluxDB connection and data sending is working, Web UI now has something that looks like a menu, Devices and Datatypes views are mostly done, repeating parts are moved to layout and shared partials.
+Still has to implement dynamic scheduling in a way that every device gets its own recurring SNMP task.
 Just a little bit more and it's ready.

 ## License
 This software is (not yet) released under the [MIT license](https://opensource.org/licenses/MIT).